 |USB-C storage support||Yes||Yes|

 In addition to improving the major hardware internals, Facebook also refined the design when making the Oculus Quest 2.
-The Oculus Quest 2 is lighter, has more ergonomic Touch Controllers, and supports accessories like the Quest 2 Elite strap.
+As a result, the Oculus Quest 2 is lighter, has more ergonomic Touch Controllers, and supports more accessories than ever before.

 Oculus Quest 2 vs. Oculus Quest: Pricing for your budget

-The Oculus Quest 2's price is one of the biggest surprises about the new headset.
+The Oculus Quest 2's price was one of the biggest surprises when it launched in 2020.
 Rather than lining up with the launch price of the Oculus Quest, the Oculus Quest 2 starts at $299.
 With a starting price that's $100 lower than the original Oculus Quest, it's a lot easier to jump into the next generation of VR.

 Oculus Quest 2 vs. Oculus Quest: Shining display

 The display of the Oculus Quest 2 is also significantly improved.
-While it only supported 72Hz at launch, the Oculus Quest 2 received an update with v23 that brought support for 90Hz.
-Pushing the refresh rate even further with update v28 to 120Hz in an experimental mode.
+While it only supported 72Hz at launch, the Oculus Quest 2 received an update that increased that refresh rate to a whopping 120Hz.
+That's a 60% improvement in refresh rate in just one generation!
 The display of the Oculus Quest 2 also has significantly more pixels than that of the original Oculus Quest.